SNAP Benefits in New Hampshire: How to Apply and Qualify

 EBT Deposit Schedule in New Hampshire

-You can find your specific payment date in our New Hampshire deposit schedule.
+You can check your specific payment date in our New Hampshire deposit schedule.

 See New Hampshire EBT deposit schedule for 2025